rug-cit-hpc/cit-hpc-easybuild/README.md

 # cit-hpc-easybuild
-EasyBuild files files, which are used on our local facilities.
+EasyBuild files, which are used on our local facilities.